PenguinRage/tech-test-bootstraps/README.md

 # tech-test-bootstraps
-Just some bootstraps for tech tests
+Just some bootstraps for tech tests in various languages with preferred frameworks